What can you do with an English major?

 Another way to begin a career in government is becoming a congressional aide.
 Getting this job requires communication skills, computer skills, knowledge of current affairs, a background in volunteering, and versatility.
 A resume outlining these skills and experience is essential when applying for this job.

 Being a lobbyist is another way to begin working in government.
-Lobbyist need to be able to communicate and research well.
+Lobbyists need to be able to communicate and research well.
 No experience is technically needed, but knowledge on political and current affairs is important.
-Lobbyist can work for public or private agencies that promote specific issues by soliciting members of a legislature.
+Lobbyists can work for public or private agencies that promote specific issues by soliciting members of a legislature.
 While the job has negative connotations, many lobbyists work for nonprofit organizations by pushing the issues of public protection, civil rights, and social justice.